psrodrigues/psrodrigues.github.io/_posts/2017-07-10-How-To-Not-Implement-Security.markdown

 Recently I was browsing a news site and suddenly I couldn't load the whole story since I was using an ad-blocker and since I didn't pay for a subscription (Obviously).
 Altough it was a very interesting story and I really wanted to read.

 ![Reaching Limit of Articles]({{ site.url }}/images/publicoStory/limitedeArtigos.png)

+And after the limit is reached we are presented with this:

 ![Limit Reached]({{ site.url }}/images/publicoStory/limiteReached.png)